QBI-Software/NEURON-tutorial/lessons/simple.md

 ![alt text][biophys_all]

+NEURON specifies ion channel density by setting the maximum combined conductance in Siemens of those channels in that particular section.

+The generic `hh` conductance is actually 3 conductances: the **voltage-gated Na+ channel** component, **voltage-gated K+** channel component, and the combined **passive leak** conductance.

 For the dendrite, we need to enter a reduced HH which means altering the standard HH conductances to be 10% of their initial values.
 1. Select `hh` under `dend` and enter 10% of the Na+ (`gnabar_hh`) and  K+ (`gnakbar_hh`) conductance values
 1. No change to leak current of HH (`gl_hh`)
 1. For the equilibrium potential (`el_hh`), change this to `-64mV`

 ![alt text][biophys_reducedhh]

+*Note: if you have no hh you will need to add the passive leak conductance by selecting `pas` in specify strategy*

 <div class="alert alert-info">
  <h4>Save Me</h4> <p>You can save this to a file called <i>bs_cell.ses</i> using the <b>File->Save session</b> command from the Main Menu window.</p>